kaushikroychowdhury/Youtube-Data-Analysis/README.md

 ![](/IMG_IN/Barplot/3.png)

-As we can see the 20 most Trending Channel in which, "Galileo" is in top with 200 videos.
+As we can see the 20 most Trending Channel in which, "VikatanTV" is in top with 280 videos.
-And "beni Affet" and "World Wide Wohnzimmer" are in the 19th and 20th position with less than 125 videos.
+And "SunTV Tamil" and "zeetvtelegu" are in the 19th and 20th position with less than 200 videos.

 ### Correlation between variables ..

 ![](/IMG_IN/correlation/7.png)

-From the correlation matrix we can see that likes and comment_count are highly correlated with the value of 0.85 and log_likes and log_dislikes are highly correlated with the value of 0.86.
+From the correlation matrix we can see that likes and views are highly correlated with the value of 0.85 and log_likes and log_dislikes are highly correlated with the value of 0.88.

 Let's the relation between views and likes, dislikes, and comment count according to the year ..
 ### 2017